Uncommon/Xit/docs/libgit2_refactor_plan.md

   - Package tests execute in the full Xcode environment; CLI verification remains limited by the toolchain issue above.
   - Main app test suites were not executed in this pass.
 - **Runtime:**
-  - Manual app-flow verification (Open Repo, Commit, History) still pending.
+  - Manual app-flow verification (Open Repo, Commit, History).